DanielSwensson/spotify_http_remote/README.md

 # SpotifyHttpRemote

-HTTP API for OSX only that allows remote controlling Spotify by sending requests to the computer that this client is running on.
+HTTP API for sending basic playback commands to a spotify client running on OSX.

 ## Installation